-This spring we will shine a spotlight on a brief but intense period of inspirational printmaking during the 1930s, with the first major show of work by artists from the Grosvenor School, including the teacher and artist Claud Flight and his students Sybil Andrews, Cyril Power, Lill Tscudi, William Greengrass, Leonard Beaumont and Eileen Mayo.
+This spring we will shine a spotlight on a brief but intense period of inspirational printmaking during the 1930s, with the first major show of work by artists from the Grosvenor School, including the teacher and artist Claude Flight and his students Sybil Andrews, Cyril Power, Lill Tschudi, William Greengrass, Leonard Beaumont and Eileen Mayo.

 The school, which was founded in Pimlico in 1925, played a key role in the story of modern art and quickly became a leading force in the production of modern printmaking, in particular, linocuts.
 The students became renowned for their iconic, vibrant prints that championed the energy of contemporary life in the inter-war years.
 Whilst considering the radical expressions of the avant-garde values of Futurism, Vorticism and Cubism, the Grosvenor School brought their own unique interpretation of the contemporary world, incorporating elements of art deco, a punchy geometric style and a vivid palette which went on to define the medium of linocut.